CiscoWebexTeamsAmbassadors/StarterKits/index.md

 There is a Cisco Spark Space dedicated to this project which you can join via the Spark Ambassador team or via clicking this [link](https://eurl.io/#S1C_161YW)

+* Cisco disclaims all liability for third party Bots and Integrations listed here.
+The terms of use for third party Bots and Integrations are between you and the provider.

 <br>

 ## Available Bots by Application <a class="btn-github" href="https://github.com/CiscoSparkAmbassadors/PowerUps" target="_blank" alt="view on github"><img class="btn-github" src="{{ site.url }}/assets/img/btn-github.png" /></a>